 130. The Witch (2015, Robert Eggers, USA/Canada)

-For his first feature, Robert Eggers decided to go and deliver a period film that actively transports us into the period successfully by a combination of scripting, performance, design, and sound.
-I daresay it works magnificently with a central ensemble chamber drama that feels so dreadful in atmosphere that it doesn’t even need the witches to appear horrifying, but I’m glad it does deliver on the strong genre goods once it is time to collect.
-The tyrannical puritan treatment of the matter is more than enough to get us chilled until then.
+For his first feature, Robert Eggers went and delivered a period film that actively transports us into the 17th century by a combination of scripting, performance, design, and sound.
+I daresay it succeeded magnificently with a central ensemble chamber drama that felt so dreadful in atmosphere that it didn’t even need the witches to become horrifying, but I’m glad it brought the strong genre goods once it was time to collect.
+The tyrannical puritan treatment of the matter is more than enough to chill any viewer.

 129. The Duke of Burgundy (2014, Peter Strickland, UK)

-And in we go from one of the purest soundscapes in the past decade to another, utilizing that tool to express certain unseen elements of a sensual BDSM lesbian picture.
-The result is something much more psychologically potent in examining what each side is expecting and what they receive in a context that’s already complex and misrepresented in cinema.
-Strickland avoids that misrepresentation while still gladly taking hold of the pleasant luridness regarding the material and the examination of power dynamics within a very deep and doomed central romance.
+And in we go from one of the purest soundscapes in the past decade to another, utilizing that tool to express unseen elements of a sensual BDSM lesbian picture.
+The result is something psychologically potent in examining what each side is expecting and what they receive in a context that’s already complex and often misrepresented in cinema.
+Strickland avoids that misrepresentation while still gladly taking hold of the pleasant luridness regarding the material and the examination of power dynamics within a deep, doomed central romance.

 128. Ida (2013, Paweł Pawlikowski, Poland/Denmark/France/UK)

 A dual character study that remains sobering no matter which side you decide to focus on.
-Naturally the title and premise favors the cold and confused examination of secrets and identity at the most important turn of your life that Agata Trezbuchowska’s Anna represents but then there’s still Agata Kulesza’s Wanda to look forward to in the future with a curdled bitterness regarding certain paths taken.
-That Pawlikowski could decide to basically ape from the go-to styles of European Art Cinema would possibly be considerably lazy if it didn’t add so much stateliness and focus to the two performances at the center, defining the universe those characters are facing while we watch their decisions being made from there.
+Naturally the title and premise favors the cold and confused examination of secrets and identity at the most important turn of your life that Agata Trezbuchowska’s Anna represents but then there’s still Agata Kulesza’s Wanda to flash-forward to the future with a curdled bitterness regarding certain paths taken.
+That Pawlikowski could decide to basically ape from the go-to styles of European Art Cinema would be considered lazy if it didn’t add so much stateliness and focus to the two performances at the center, defining the universe those characters are facing while we watch their decisions made.